 “I am thrilled to participate in the Entrepreneurs in Clinical Academia initiative at INSEAD.
 Innovation and entrepreneurship are key to economic revival in Europe and this programme is exactly the kind of effort that fosters value creation from compelling research and invention.”

-Dr Brydon Bennett has 23 years of experience in pharmaceutical discovery.
+Dr Brydon Bennett has nearly 25 years of experience in pharmaceutical discovery.
 After starting at The Upjohn Company, he joined Signal Pharmaceuticals in 1997 as a scientist working on pro-inflammatory signal transduction.
 The company was purchased by Celgene in 2000.
-He has led multiple discovery projects, mentored project team leaders, promoted and led Inflammation & Immunology discovery research within Celgene, introduced fibrosis as a new thematic area, engaged in external alliances, and set forth short and long-term strategy that was both innovative yet aligned with clinical, regulatory and commercial goals.
-His current focus is in Alliance Research to leverage external opportunities that will enrich Celgene’s discovery and development portfolio.
-This year he retired from Celgene to begin his journey as an entrepreneur in drug discovery.
-Dr Bennett obtained a PhD from the University of Otago, New Zealand, and performed postdoctoral research at the Upjohn Company in the USA.
-He has published 60 research papers and book chapters and has been an inventor on multiple patent applications.
+He has led multiple discovery projects, mentored project team leaders, promoted and led Inflammation & Immunology discovery research within Celgene, introduced fibrosis as a new thematic area, and set forth short and long-term strategy that was both innovative yet aligned with clinical, regulatory and commercial goals.
+In early 2018 he turned entrepreneur forming his own drug discovery company.
+Dr Bennett obtained a PhD from the University of Otago, New Zealand.
+He has published 50 research papers and book chapters and has been an inventor on multiple patent applications.

 Carlo Pincelli is Professor of Dermatology at the School of Medicine, Biosciences and Biotechnologies, University of Modena and Reggio Emilia, Italy.
 He is also faculty of the PhD program in Molecular and Regenerative Medicine.
 He is the Director of Research at the Laboratory of Cutaneous Biology at the University of Modena and Reggio Emilia.
 He has been president of the European Society for Dermatological Research, and is currently Secretary General and Vice-President of the European Dermatology Forum.